The d'Alembert Inevitability Theorem: Conclusions

-In this paper we studied continuous nonconstant functions \(F:\Rp\to\R\) satisfying a symmetric polynomial composition law
+In this paper, we studied continuous nonconstant functions \(F:\Rp\to\R\) satisfying a symmetric polynomial composition law

 We first considered the case of higher-degree polynomial combiners.
 Theorem~\ref{thm:degree-exclusion} shows that symmetric combiners with $\deg P\ge3$ are incompatible with the functional equation under a non-cancellation condition.
-In particular, the explicit cubic case treated in Section~\ref{sec:d3-verification} admits no nonconstant continuous solutions.
-Consequently, only polynomial combiners of degree at most two can admit nontrivial continuous solutions.
+In particular, the~ cubic case in Example~\ref{exmldeg3} admits no nonconstant continuous solutions.
+Consequently, only polynomial combiners of degree at most two can admit nontrivial continuous~solutions.